RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 This component lets all wizards successfully learn spells from scrolls 100% of the time.

---Add attacks of opportunity to the game--
+--Everyone can perform attacks of opportunity--

 This component allows characters to make attacks of opportunity in melee under certain conditions: if the enemy steps out of your melee range, if they make a ranged attack, or if they cast a spell.
-There are two subcomponents: you can make it so only characters with a certain feat can perform attacks of opportunity, or you can allow everyone to make attacks of opportunity.

-Much of the credit for the inspiration for this mod goes to the makers of Light of Selune, IWD2-Ease, and Tactics4IWD2, which provided the groundwork for this mod and the changes it makes.
-I would also like to thank Firecrow, who provided indispensable feedback and played an instrumental role in inspiring many of the mod's features, and subtledoctor, bubb, and Gwendolyne for providing invaluable technical support during the construction of the mod.

 --Change the way ability scores are assigned at character creation--